Overview

 • which is 1 if the user installed video apps before and the impressed app is a video app as well.
 The authors argue that adding cross features of different granularities enables both memorization (from more granular crosses) and generalization (from less granular crosses).

-• As another example (source), imagine we are building a recommender system to sell a blender to customers.
+• As another example (source), imagine we are building a recommender system to sell a “blender” to customers.
 A customer’s past purchase history, such as purchased_bananas and purchased_cooking_books, or geographic features, are single features.
 If a customer has purchased both bananas and cooking books, then this customer will more likely click on the recommended blender.
 The combination of purchased_bananas and purchased_cooking_books is referred to as a feature cross, which provides additional interaction information beyond the individual features.

 What are the challenges in learning feature crosses?

-• In web-scale applications, data is mostly categorical, leading to large and sparse feature space.
+• In web-scale applications, data is mostly categorical, leading to a large and sparse feature space.
 Identifying effective feature crosses in this setting often requires manual feature engineering or exhaustive search.

 • Traditional feed-forward multilayer perceptron (MLP) models are universal function approximators; however, they cannot efficiently approximate even 2nd or 3rd-order feature crosses (Wang et al. (2020), Beutel et al. (2018)).